propelorm/Propel2/documentation/documentation/08-logging.markdown

 ));
 {% endhighlight %}

-Note that this list takes into account the methods from both `ConnecitonWrapper` and `StatementWrapper`.
+Note that this list takes into account the methods from both `ConnectionWrapper` and `StatementWrapper`.

 ### Adding Profiler Information ###